hexinatgithub/cs186-sp16/hw5/README.md

 Answer the following questions by writing queries:
  1. Who are the 4 front-runners?
+    Hint: Take a look at the output of the demonstration.
+What values do we want these columns to have?
  2. How many individual contributions has each candidate received?
     Hint: Which table might you want to join on?
  3. How much has each candidate received from individual contributions?